nidz-the-fact/op-stack-bridge-Testing-erc20-to-erc20/README.md

 ## Running the service

-Copy `.env.example` into a new file named `.env`, then set the environment variables listed there.
+Copy `.example.env` into a new file named `.env`, then set the environment variables listed there.